mk-fg/magnus/README.rst

 -----------------------------

-Stripped-down fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on parts of the screen, but also remap output colors to make them more distinctive within specific small input range (think GIMP Color Levels/Curves).
+Stripped-down fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on part of the screen under pointer, but also remap output colors to make them more distinctive within specific small input range (think GIMP Color Levels/Curves).

 Use-case is visual aid for editing small GTK+ Theme elements, where I can't tell colors of most pixels apart, looking through colorblind eyes at old crappy